European History

 Publication year 2017Genre Novel, FictionTags Historical Fiction, History: European, WWII / World War II, Military / War, Italian Literature, History: World

-Mark Sullivan’s Beneath a Scarlet Sky is a coming-of-age historical fiction novel that follows Pino Lella, a 17-year-old Milanese boy, as he navigates the dangers of Nazi-occupied Italy during the height of World War II.
+Beneath a Scarlet Sky (2017) is a coming-of-age historical fiction novel by Mark Sullivan.
+It follows Pino Lella, a 17-year-old Milanese boy, as he navigates the dangers of Nazi-occupied Italy during World War II.
 The novel is largely based on the real-life account of Pino Lella, who was an old man by the time he decided to share his story.
-Sullivan’s novel is based on Pino’s memories of events, interviews with Holocaust historians, Italian...
+While writing, Sullivan drew upon Pino’s memories, research from war archives, and interviews with Holocaust...
 Read Beneath a Scarlet Sky Summary

 Publication year 1877Genre Novel, FictionThemes Values/Ideas: Religion & Spirituality, Society: Class, Emotions/Behavior: Courage, Emotions/Behavior: Determination / Perseverance, Natural World: AnimalsTags Classic Fiction, Historical Fiction, Action / Adventure, Animals, Addiction / Substance Abuse, Class, History: European, Poverty, Religion / Spirituality, Social Justice, Trauma / Abuse / Violence, Urban Development, Victorian Period, Coming of Age / Bildungsroman, Children's Literature, History: World